ResearchComputing/Documentation/docs/access/amc-access.md

 ### *Step 4: Sign in from a terminal or terminal emulator*
 <br>

-> **_NOTE:_** You must be on the AMC, CU Denver, or CU Boulder VPN.
+> **_NOTE:_** You must be on the University of Colorado Anschutz Medical Campus VPN.

+a)  Login to the GlobalProtectVPN.

+* A download link for GlobalProtect VPN and setup instructions for CU Anschutz affiliates are available from https://www.ucdenver.edu/regression-testing/bootstrap-4-testing/tools-services/remote-access-vpn.
+Once the VPN is configured, a web login will require you to enter your CU Anschutz username and password and accept to the Duo prompt.

-SSH into the CURC CI login node by entering the following in your terminal or terminal emulator:
+b)  SSH into the CURC CI login node by entering the following in your terminal or terminal emulator:
 ```
 ssh -i <privatekey_file> <username>@xsede.org@login-ci.rc.colorado.edu
 ```